In the modern world, drummers need something that can do it all. They also want something that will perform well.

 Are Gretsch Catalina drums good?

-Gretsch is one of the biggest and oldest drum brands around the globe.
+Gretsch is one of the biggest and oldest brands around the globe.
 And for more than 100 years, their drums have been changing the music industry.